 - Tell the children that in this session they are going to review the online safety rules they made last year. - Explain that it is important to regularly review the online safety rules because the way the internet is used, and our knowledge and experience of it, changes over time.
+Our online safety rules need to be as dynamic as the internet itself.

-Step 2: Reviewing online safety rules from Year 4
+Step 2: Reviewing online safety rules from Year 2

-- On the interactive whiteboard/large sheet of paper, write 'Year 4 online safety rules'.
-Ask the children to recap them.
-Scribe their responses around the title. - Ask the children to reflect on any specific situations where they have used the rules they created in Year 4, particularly over the school holidays.
-Did they come across any situations where the rules couldn't help them? - Now ask the children to discuss all the things they have learned about online safety during the last school year.
-If you followed Switched on Online Safety in Year 4, prompt them by recalling peer pressure, hacking and viruses, spreading information and digital rights and responsibilities. - Ask the children to think about the way they use the internet now compared to a year ago.
-Have they started using any new technology, for example, different devices or new apps?
-How do they use the rules at home with their family? - Use this discussion to investigate the children's current online interests and habits. - Now introduce a new reporting route: the CEOP 'Report abuse' button.
-Explain that this button can be clicked/pressed by any child who wants information and advice about online concerns.
-Can the children think of any circumstances where this button could be useful?
+- On the interactive whiteboard/large sheet of paper, write 'Year 2 online safety rules'.
+Ask the children to recap them. - Scribe their responses around the title and ask the children to reflect on any situations where they have used the rules they created in Year 2.
+How useful were they? - Now ask the children to discuss all the things they have learned about online safety during the last school year.
+If you followed Switched on Online Safety in Years 1 and 2, prompt them by recalling safe searching, strong passwords, online bullying, using technology appropriately and the PEGI rating for games. - Ask the children to think about the way they use the internet now and how it might be different from a year ago.
+What choices do they make when using the internet?
+How do they use the rules at home with their family?
+Are the children confident they would know what to do if they feel unsafe or unsure online? - Use this discussion to investigate the children's current online interests and habits.
+Do any of the children have access to a mobile phone?
+Are they using any apps?